The importance of play

 - Join in and use play rather than words to demonstrate or educate about the use of different items.

-- Intervene if the child’s actions may result in harm to themselves or others.
+- Intervene if your child’s actions may result in harm to themselves or others.

-- Acknowledge the child’s feelings and redirect them to a safer means of expressing that feeling – using dolls instead of people, play dough, pillows etc.
+- Acknowledge your child’s feelings and redirect them to a safer way to express that feeling – using dolls instead of people, play dough, pillows etc.

 - Be patient and offer a range of experiences and types of play.
-Children with a long history of hospitalisation may take longer to feel confident in touching or exploring medical equipment.
-Reading hospital related books or DVDs may be an alternative means of engaging them.
+Children with a long history of hospitalisation may take longer to feel confident touching or exploring medical equipment.
+Reading hospital related books or DVDs may be another way to engage them.

 BURNS-NADER, S., HERNANDEZ-REIF, M. & THOMA, S. 2013.
 Play and Video Effects on Mood and Procedure Behaviours in School-Aged Children Visiting The Pediatrician.
 Clinical Pediatrics, 52 (10).

-If you child requires frequent procedures, and experiences anxiety you can contact the Child Life
+If your child needs frequent procedures, and experiences anxiety you can contact the Child Life Therapy Departments at: